-No matter how they are offered, as Golden Replicas or Golden Stamps - they are far from what they seem.
-You can save yourself some reading if you think about one simple fact: only an official postage service like the Royal Mail, US Postal Service or Deutsche Post may issue stamps, just like only a regular country/state mint can issue currency.
-It is official - as stated in various court decisions against Calhoun's, the Postal Commemorative Society (PCS) and other 'collector circles' - that their reproductions of original stamps are not to be called 'stamps' as the term is misleading and illegal in that context.
-On top of that, many of these 'collector circles' were never granted licenses either for their work or single series meaning that the reproduction is (strictly spoken) illegal anyway.
+Golden Replicas or Golden Stamps - no matter how they are offered, they are far from what they seem.
+You can save yourself some reading if you think about one simple fact : only an official postage service like the Royal Mail, US Postal Service or Deutsche Post may issue stamps, just like only a regular country/state mint can issue currency.
+As stated in various court decisions against Calhoun's, the Postal Commemorative Society (PCS) and other collector circles, that their reproductions of original stamps are not to be called stampsi> as the term is misleading and illegal in that context.
+On top of that, many of these collector circles were never granted licenses either for their work or single series meaning that the reproduction is (strictly spoken) illegal anyway.
 Under certain circumstances people reselling these items may be seen as trading with illegal/counterfeit material and could be prosecuted depending on country and/or state laws.

 Of course people will ask how it can be that these collector circles and societies could easily trick thousands of customers into believing their marketing whitewash and still remain in business for long periods of time, even for years after first claims of fraud were voiced.
 First of all, most of these things came into being in the pre-internet era and even today with the internet it still takes ages for the info to spread.
 In fact even now many people still try to hide these facts or claim them to be plain lies ... even if court decisions and company closures clearly show the facts.
 Completely ignoring claims of fraud, misrepresentation and illegal marketing activities as well as undisputable court decisions like the results of the Scottish Staffa affair, folks sitting on a stash of useless junk after being cheated seem to become reality-blind.